openaq/openaq-api-v2/README.md

 ### Dependencies

 ## Local Development Environment

-There are a few ways to run the API locally
+In production the OpenAQ API runs on AWS Lambda with the help of the [mangum](https://mangum.io/) library.
+This allows the application to run in a serverless envionment and take advantage of async Python and FastAPI routing.
+Despite the serverless deployment, running the API locally as a standard FastAPI application is largely unchanged, making local development much easier.

-### settings
+### Settings
 Settings can be loaded using `.env` files and multiple files can be kept and used.
 The easiest way to manage multiple environment files is to add an extension describing your environment.
 For example, if I wanted to keep a production, staging and local environment I would save them as `.env.production`, `.env.staging` and `.env.local` each with their own settings.

 ### uvicorn